MrSkwiggs/MrSkwiggs/README.md

 ## 🚀 About Me

 I’m a Senior iOS & Swift Engineer based in the Netherlands with over 10 years of experience crafting high-performance, user-centric apps.
-I have a total passion for Swift (ask me about tattoo 👀) and I love applying its full power from SwiftUI to Vapor backends, scripting, and beyond.
+I have a total passion for Swift (ask me about my tattoo 👀) and I love applying its full power from SwiftUI to Vapor backends, scripting, and beyond.
 I'm always curious and always learning.

 ## 🛠️ Tech & Tools